 Since most of California’s deserts are crossed by freeways or major highways, a lot of desert driving can be done on good roads with gas, food, water, and accommodation available at convenient locations.
 Unless you’re really going down obscure back roads or completely off-road, most roads will be paved or fairly good condition gravel; many of the most popular routes across the deserts are actually freeways or highways.
 Gas stations are usually within easy reach of wherever you are (but gas will usually be more expensive here than in urban and suburban areas).
 Most of the larger truck stops and small settlements along the highways and freeways will have some sort of cafes and cheap motels as well.

-Except during winter, the Californian deserts get really hot, with daily temperatures in the 45 degrees celsius range (I’ve experienced temperatures in Death Valley that were above 50C for several days at a time), and with very low humidity.
+Except during winter, the Californian deserts get really hot, with daily temperatures in the 45 degrees celsius range (I’ve experienced temperatures in Death Valley that were above 50C), and with very low humidity.
 Death Valley is the hottest place on earth (and one of the driest), and much of the rest of the Mojave is also exceptionally hot.
 Europeans and Britons by and large will not have much experience with this, so try to remember to protect both yourself and your car: